Prajwal5180/GitHub-Copilot-Hackathon/Scenario/Hackathon-4-hours/Challenge-1.md

 ## Introduction

+**GitHub Copilot** is a revolutionary AI-powered coding companion seamlessly integrated into Visual Studio Code, aiming to elevate the coding experience for developers.
+By harnessing the power of machine learning, Copilot assists developers in crafting code by intelligently suggesting completions and generating contextually relevant code snippets.

+Now, picture this coding scenario: you are working on a complex project, and you encounter a coding puzzle that requires meticulous attention to detail.
+GitHub Copilot steps in as your coding ally, providing insightful suggestions and autocompletions that align seamlessly with the coding context.
+This not only enhances your coding efficiency but also serves as a valuable learning tool, offering a deeper understanding of coding structures and patterns.
+But that's not all—explore the integration of GitHub Copilot with GitHub Codespaces, a feature that extends the collaborative potential of your coding environment.
+This integration opens up new avenues for collaborative coding, enabling teams to work seamlessly on projects regardless of geographical boundaries.

-**GitHub Copilot** is an AI-powered coding assistant integrated into Visual Studio Code.
-It assists developers in writing code by providing suggestions and autocompletions based on the context of the code being written.
-In this challenge, you'll set up GitHub Copilot in Visual Studio Code, log in with your GitHub account, explore GitHub Codespaces integration, and try out Copilot in various coding scenarios.
+In this challenge, your mission is to embark on a journey of exploration and implementation with GitHub Copilot.
+Begin by setting up this powerful coding assistant within Visual Studio Code, a popular choice among developers.
+As you dive into the setup process, you'll be prompted to log in with your GitHub account, establishing a bridge between your coding endeavors and the collaborative ecosystem of GitHub.
+You will explore GitHub Codespaces integration, and try out Copilot in various coding scenarios.

 ## Prerequisites

-Make sure you have the following installed on your system:
+Make sure you have the following from the CloudLabs provided integrated environment:

+> **Note**: Pre-requisites are already set-up in the CloudLabs provided environment.
+If you're using your personal computer or laptop, please make sure that all necessary prerequisites are installed to complete this Hackathon.

 - [Visual Studio Code](https://code.visualstudio.com/)
 - [GitHub account](https://github.com/)